 Do I need a scan for my back pain?

-Value vs risk
+Back Scan: Value vs risk

-So now that we know what is ‘normal’ to find on an MRI scan, we can be a bit more aware that the findings may not be the source of our pain but might be a red herring, that could have been there long before pain developed.
+So now that we know what is ‘normal’ to find on an MRI scan, we can be a bit more aware that the findings may not be the source of our pain but might be a red herring that could have been there long before pain developed.

-A scan is most useful to rule out serious pathologies such as fractures, tumours and infections.
+A scan is most useful to rule out serious pathologies such as fractures, tumours, and infections.
 It can also be used to see if there is impingement or contact on structures such as nerves.
-Usually when pain is located only in the back with no referral pain elsewhere a scan will not be useful and will not change your treatment plan.
+Usually, when pain is located only in the back with no referral pain elsewhere, a scan will not be useful and will not change your treatment plan.

-This would be if you have a collection of: back pain along with referred pain such as into your buttocks, groin or down your legs; if there is bilateral leg pain; if there is a cluster of neurological symptoms such as numbness, pins and needles and weakness in your legs; or if there are systemic symptoms such fever, night sweats, unexplained weight loss or constant pain.
-In many of these cases a scan will clear for serious pathologies and non-invasive treatment will still be effective.
-It is only in rare occasions when invasive treatments such as injections or surgery are required.
+This would be if you have a collection of back pain along with referred pain such as into your buttocks, groin or down your legs; if there is bilateral leg pain; if there is a cluster of neurological symptoms such as numbness, pins, and needles and weakness in your legs; or if there are systemic symptoms such fever, night sweats, unexplained weight loss or constant pain.

+A scan will often clear for serious pathologies, and non-invasive treatment will still be effective.
+It is only on rare occasions when invasive treatments such as injections or surgery are required.

 If you still have some unanswered questions or want to talk to a physio about any specific concerns that you may have, please get in touch with the Flawless Physio team here.